 Who Should Get Ceramic Braces?

 Ceramic braces can be an option for everyone, but we typically encourage only our adult patients to consider this material.
 With younger patients, the size of the ceramic brackets can be an issue.
-Because ceramic is not as durable, young patients may also damage their ceramic braces more easily.
-If you would like to discuss ceramic braces with the team here at Gross Orthodontics, give us a call today at 915-751-7779.
+Because ceramic is also not as durable, young patients may also damage their braces more easily.
+If you would like to discuss Empower Clear ceramic braces with the team here at Gross Orthodontics, give us a call today at 915-751-7779.